 About the Blessed Virgin Mary, mother of Jesus, we know that the Birth of the Son of God from the Virgin took into account the inability of human immanence to maintain itself by itself, to break up the closed horizon of the human subject to repetition and death, to frame all those who are born of Christ by grace in the line of those born of God.

 The Virgin Mary is considered to be the Mother of Jesus.
-The Person who is born of the Virgin Mary is identical with the Person of the divine Word.
+The person born of the Virgin Mary is identical to the Person of the divine Word.
 The Virgin Mary is the Begetter of Jesus, for this implies the confession that the One who was born of her is not a human person distinct from the divine, but the Son of God Himself was born of her, according to His human nature.
-We do not know from biblical sources how many sins He committed, but we do know from apocryphal sources that the Virgin Mary was without worldly sin.
-From the Virgin Mary is born the Son of God Himself, as a person of human nature.
-To reject this quality of the Virgin Mary is to reject the incarnation of the Son of God.
+We do not know from biblical sources how many sins He committed, but we know from apocryphal sources that the Virgin Mary was without worldly sin.
+The Virgin Mary is born the Son of God Himself, a person of human nature.
+To reject this quality of the Virgin Mary is to leave the incarnation of the Son of God.

-The Virgin Mary is at the center of the Church’s devotional life, both personal and communal.
-She is also at the very center of the Church’s dogmatic beliefs as an inseparable part of the Christian faith that God became man.
+The Virgin Mary is central to the Church’s holy life, personal and communal.
+She is also at the center of the Church’s dogmatic beliefs as an inseparable part of the Christian faith that God became man.

 Is Mary Magdalene the mother of Jesus?

 Mary Magdalene has always been one of the most popular saints.
 From the earliest times, she was seen in Scripture and the Liturgy as the woman who, together with the mother of Jesus, shared with the apostles the rare and essential privilege of being with the Lord.
 Perhaps because of the extremes of her career: from prostitute to hermit, from sin to holiness.